"There are no difficult cases, only difficult patients."

 - Zhou Jian Ling

-Symptoms include:- abdominal pain and cramping, bloating, a feeling of fullness, constipation, diarrhoea, or even alternating between the two, heart-bum, burping and farting and a vague non -specific feeling of general discomfort.
+Symptoms include: abdominal pain and cramping, bloating, a feeling of fullness, constipation, diarrhoea, or even alternating between the two, heart-burn, burping and farting and a vague non -specific feeling of general discomfort.
 Many of these conditions are referred to as "functional" because, when investigated, no anatomical cause can be found.
 In many cases it is attributed to a "psychological" basis.

 I will not tell people NOT to go down the conventional medicine pathway.
 I am giving information so that people will have more knowledge, then perhaps they will research the matter further and then decide for themselves what their course of action will be.
 The law says that people must make an informed choice about any treatment.
 So to be able to make an informed choice they must have knowledge.
 Hopefully, this book will be a part of that.